Experimental / Homebuilt Aircraft Insurance

 - Use a published test plan and log results throughout Phase I.

-- Complete transition training in similar aircraft before Phase I.
+- Complete transition training in similar aircraft prior to first flight.

 - Store the project in a hangar and document safety procedures.